Backing up and Restoring Cisco Unified Communications Manager

 12. Click Add New.

-15. Select UCM as the feature to backup.
+15. Select UCM as the feature to back up.

 16. Configure the scheduler to back up the system every Sunday at 3.00 am beginning tomorrow.